andreigue/andreigue.github.io/_posts/2026-02-15-is-religion-comforting.md

 There is a clear correlation between religiosity and socioeconomic status.
 That's clear.
 You can name countries like Italy (75%+ identify as Catholic Christians) or Greece (where 80%+ are Orthodox Christians) which are relatively rich and also religious, but these are exceptions, not the rule.

 And it is also important to note that correlation does not always imply causation.
 This is something I haven't dove too deep into.
-The proper thing to do is read articles/studies such as [this one](https://news.gallup.com/poll/142727/religiosity-highest-world-poorest-nations.aspx) and [this one](https://pure.rug.nl/ws/files/14556923/2009-RuiterS-Religious.pdf).
+The proper thing to do is read articles/studies such as [this one](https://news.gallup.com/poll/142727/religiosity-highest-world-poorest-nations.aspx), [this one](https://pure.rug.nl/ws/files/14556923/2009-RuiterS-Religious.pdf), or [this one](https://www.ifo.de/DocDL/cesifo1_wp4801.pdf).

 From my understanding, "poverty" (however it is measured, but one way is to check the GDP per capita) is a proxy for many social changes such as education, urbanization, welfare capacity, political stability, and all these may also affect religiosity.